MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

 ### Calculator plugin

-> [!TIP]
+> [!IMPORTANT]
+> Please be aware of the different decimal and thousand delimiters in different locals.
 > The Calculator plugin respects the number format settings of your system.
 If you prefer the English (United States) number format, you can change the behavior for the query input and the result output in the [plugin manager](#plugin-manager).

-> [!IMPORTANT]
-> Please be aware of the different decimal and thousand delimiters in different locals.
 > If your system's number format uses the comma (`,`) as the decimal delimiter, you have to write a space between the number(s) and comma(s) on operations with multiple parameters.
 The input has to look like this: `min( 1,2 , 3 , 5,7)` or `min( 1.2 , 3 , 5.7)`.

 > [!TIP]